lena-kotikova/juicy-obs-tutorial/README.md

 Welcome to **Juicy OBS Tutorials** — your complete beginner-friendly toolkit to get started with streaming using OBS Studio!

+This toolkit is built especially for creators using the [JUICY](enjoyjuicy.com) platform (or any platform with custom RTMP) to stream sexy, creative, or chaotic content with confidence.

 Whether you’re brand new to streaming or just want to polish your setup with overlays, custom hotkeys, or offline recording tips — this guide is for you.

 ---